COVID-19: Level 2 FAQ

 NCEA and online workload

-How can we support students to catch up and complete work?
+How can we support students to catch up and complete any missed work?

 NZQA has provided an assessment matrix guide (www.nzqa.govt.nz) for all of the internal and external assessments which might be useful.
 The guide suggests the kinds of support students will need to complete various pieces of work.